Azzeccagarbugli/MasterMind/docs/index.rst

 Benvenuto alla documentazione di MasterMind!
 ================================================
-    "Our education might stop, if we so choose.
+    *"Our education might stop, if we so choose.
 Our brains’ never does.
     The brain will keep reacting to how we decide to use it.
-The difference is not whether or not we learn, but what and how we learn."[1]_
+The difference is not whether or not we learn, but what and how we learn."*

+	*Maria Konnikova* [1]_

 All'interno della seguente pagina web sarà possibile trovare la documentazione generata per il progetto **MasterMind**, realizzato per il corso di *Programmazione Avanzata*